Programs that Heal Your Troubled Teen Boy or Girl

 - To meet the requirements for graduation as set forth by the State of Georgia

-SHA offers a general-education course specifically designed for the students’ unique needs.
-SHA uses the Stanford Achievement Test, as needed, with any student who comes in need of remediation to help determine appropriate placement.
+Shepherds Hill Academy offers a general-education course specifically designed for the students’ unique needs.
+Shepherds Hill Academy uses the Stanford Achievement Test, as needed, with any student who comes in need of remediation to help determine appropriate placement.
 This test measures the students’ and school’s national standing academically.
-SHA has a well trained and educated staff with degrees ranging in Christian Counseling and Psychology, Christian Education to Master’s of Education, Marriage and Family Therapy, and Nursing.
+SHA has a well-trained and educated staff.
+Staff members possess degrees from accredited higher education institutions specializing in subjects such as Christian Counseling and Psychology, Christian Education, Masters of Education, Marriage and Family Sessions for The Adolescent, and Nursing.

-SHA is a member of the American Association of Christian Schools and the Georgia Association of Christian Schools, and is accredited by the Georgia Accrediting Commission.
-We are also a member of the American Association of Christian Counselors, and licensed by Georgia Department of Human Services.
+Shepherds Hill Academy is a member of the American Association of Christian Schools and the Georgia Association of Christian Schools.
+We are accredited by the Georgia Accrediting Commission.
+We are also members of the American Association of Christian Counselors and licensed by Georgia Department of Human Services.

 In class, the teens learn from Georgia-certified teachers.
-Our academy Principal holds two Master’s degrees specializing in Education, and has a lifetime career as an educator.
-Our school and campus facilities have all the conveniences of other schools, plus the day-to-day activities around the wilderness sites give great opportunities for teens to grow in cooperation and responsibility.
-Our sports, field trips, games, horses, devotions, accountability groups, game room, exercise room, music room, and chapel are just some of the other healthy activities that kids are involved in, which are designed to help them grow in personal character.
-Every activity at SHA is designed to provide a teachable moment.
+Our academy Principal holds two Master’s degrees specializing in Education and has a lifetime career as an educator.
+Our school and campus facilities have all the conveniences of traditional educational facilities, along with the day-to-day activities around the wilderness sites.
+This combination of academia and wilderness therapeutic living give great opportunities for troubled teens to grow in cooperation and responsibility.
+Our sports, field trips, games, horses and animals, devotions, accountability groups, game room, exercise room, swimming pool, music room, library and media center, and chapel are just some of the healthy activities that students at Shepherds Hill Academy have access to and are involved in.
+Each activity is designed to help your teen grow in personal character.
+Every activity at Shepherds Hill Academy is designed to provide a teachable moment.